-2021 MLR Timeline
+2022 MLR Timeline

-- 1) Submit 2021 Rate Proposal by May 31, 2020. - 2) Submit 2021 Rate Reconciliation by April 30, 2021. - 3) Submit the 2021 FEHB MLR Calculation Form by September 30, 2022.
-The FEHB MLR Calculation Form will be provided to carriers in the summer of 2022. - 4) Submit calendar year 2021 claims data supporting MLR in 2022 to OIG per Carrier Letter.
-This applies to all ACR and CRC carriers, including small plans with income in the prior calendar year greater than \$750,000.
-Please note that ACR carriers will also be required to maintain claims data used in its FEHB rate development (i.e., the experience period) in addition to the above.
+- 1) Submit 2022 Rate Proposal by May 31, 2021. - 2) Submit 2022 Rate Reconciliation by April 30, 2022. - 3) Submit the 2022 FEHB MLR Calculation Form by September 30, 2023.
+The FEHB MLR Calculation Form will be provided to carriers in the summer of 2023. - 4) Submit calendar year 2022 claims data supporting MLR in 2023 to OIG per Carrier Letter.
+This applies to all ACR and CRC carriers, including small plans with income in the prior calendar year greater than \$2,000,000.
+Large ACR carriers will also be required to submit their claims data used in its FEHB rate development (i.e., the experience period(s)) in addition to the above.
 See "Audits" Section on page 18 for more details. - 5) Submit any penalty due OPM based on the FEHB-specific MLR calculation within 60 days of notification of the amounts due.

-Plans are required to submit the Rate Proposal, Rate Reconciliation, and FEHB MLR Calculation Form through the Rate Submission Tool at http://www.opm.gov/FEHBTOOLS/RATES.
+Plans are required to submit the Rate Proposal, Rate Reconciliation, and FEHB MLR Calculation Form through the Rate Submission Tool at FEHB TOOLS - RATES webpage.
 Please contact the Office of the Actuaries at actuary@opm.gov to request access to the Rate Submission Tool.